Flowers Of Hawaii

 You’ll see these everywhere on Maui.
 They are typically found in bouquets and floral arrangements seen placed in the entrances, sitting areas and deluxe rooms of larger resorts and hotels.
 It is also commonly found in local Hawaiian landscaping located at warm, dry sea level areas like Kihei and Lahaina.
 It’s long stems suspend the blossoms 3 to 4 feet into the air.
 They have no smell and last for as much as a week or more after being cut.

 This plant has a huge number of variations and is probably the most useful of all flower species on Maui.
 It is used as a main ingredient in many Hawaiian dishes and grows very prolifically in all areas.
 The blossoms have no smell until they are squeezed in the palm of your hand, which releases a very fragrant, candy-like smell.
 A variety grown primarily in Hana called ‘Awapuhi Ginger is a main ingredient in many shampoos.
-It grows so well here that some landscapers in Hawaii dislike them because once established they are very difficult to get rid of.
+It grows so well here that some landscapers in Hawaiʻi dislike them because once established they are very difficult to get rid of.

 These are some of the most stunning tropicals grown in Maui.
 They are one of my favorites.
 Because they come in so many shapes, sizes and colors it’s sometimes hard to believe they are the same species.
 They like to bloom in the shadow of their own leaves which can make them a challenge to spot in dense foliage but they can be seen growing wild in the rainforests of Hana.

 More often than not the Hibiscus planted around Maui are the hybrid species.
 They grow as large bushes with older plants reaching 15 feet tall.
 You’ll not only see them in resort landscaping but also in many yards.
 They bloom year around and shed leaves slowly which is one reason why landscapers love them.
 They have no smell but the hybrid type have endless color variations with many of them being one-of-a- kinds.

 These hearty plants originate in South Africa and are one of the oldest flowers in the world dating back 100 million years.
 The climate and soil conditions at around the 2000 to 3000 ft elevation of Kula, (also known as “Upcountry Maui”) on the western slopes of Haleakala are ideal for these plants.
 They were first propagated here in the mid 1970’s.
 Since then they have become a major industry on the island as the large blooms are shipped worldwide.
 The types of blooms are so diverse it’s hard to believe they are the same species.
 Donning names like King, Dutchess, Mink, Pincushion and Banksia, they are made into stunning bouquets.
 These flowers are very long lasting with strong, wood like stems.
 Here is some interesting flora trivia: Macadamia nuts are also a type of protea!

-Flowering Trees – In addition to all of these amazing flowers in Maui are flowering trees.
-The Plumeria, African Tulip, Royal Poinciana and the native Ohia are just a sampling of what you can find growing on Maui.
+In addition to all of these amazing flowering plants growing throughout Maui we also have a large variety of tropical flowering trees.
+Plumeria, African Tulip, Royal Poinciana, Jacaranda and the native Ohia (help stop spread of rapid ohia death) are just a few of the flowering trees you can find growing on Maui.
 They add an amazing amount of color to an already lush array of ground level flowers and vibrant, colorful shrubs like Bougainvillea.

 There are so many kinds of flowers in Maui that you can spend days just looking around to find all these different kinds.
 One spot to check out that has nice collection of flowers in one place is Maui Tropical Plantation.
 There are several here that I haven’t mentioned like Orchids and Bromeliads.
-It’s a great location because they can answer your questions about the plants and flowers in Hawaii.
+It’s a great location because they can answer your questions about the plants and flowers in Hawaiʻi.
 Hope this information helps and don’t forget to take notes as you take pictures.
 It comes in handy when people say “Hey that’s a beautiful flower photo!
 What is it”?

-Enjoy – Aloha Nui Loa
+Enjoy More Flowers of Hawaii Photos Below – Aloha Nui Loa